Getting Ready for College

 - Review your expectations and as they relate to your student’s choices and personal freedoms concerning alcohol and drugs.

 - Help your student to be aware of personal safety issues.
 Discuss the importance of making smart choices, and identify key college safety and security resources.
-Check out, “Talking To Your Student About Campus Safety”.
+Check out the Office of Public Safety’s Crime Prevention Tips website.

 - Share your own personal values as they relate to peer pressure, need for independence, and personal responsibility.